The short answer

 Peter Paul Rubens - The Fall of Man - 1628

-An individual person is one person but when joined to a spouse in this physical way we’re talking about, the two spouses become one body in a real, physical sense.
-This physical unity creates a spiritual unity between them as well, such that we can call the two persons ”one body”.
+When a single person is joined to a spouse in the physical way we’re talking about, the two spouses become one body in a real, physical sense.
+This physical unity creates a spiritual unity between them as well, such that we can call the two persons “one body.”
 And when children are born, those children are literally made out of the same “stuff” as their parents.
-It’s important to remember that your body is something your mother grows for you out of her own body – you are made out of the physical union of your parents.
+It’s important to remember that your body is something your mother grows for you out of her own body—you are made out of the physical union of your parents.

-Obviously, not all families are perfectly loving, and unfortunately there are families where there isn’t much love, but that is a corruption of what God intends.
+Unfortunately, not all families are perfectly loving, and in some families there isn’t much love at all, but those cases are corruptions of what God intends.
 At the baseline, physical level, sexual activity leads to feelings of affection and unity.
-Likewise, parents have an innate predisposition of love for their offspring.
-While these instincts can be ruined by bad actions over time, this state of loving unity is the default – it’s biologically hardwired into us.
+Likewise, parents have an innate predisposition to love their offspring.
+While these instincts can be ruined by bad actions over time, this state of loving unity is the default—it’s biologically hardwired into us.

-There’s an important disclaimer here, which is that a human family is not a perfect analogy for the Trinity.
-If you think that it is, you’ll get the wrong idea about the Trinity.
-You might start to think that “God” is less like a singular being and more like the name of a family of separate individuals, but that’s not correct.
-The Trinity is like a family but it’s much more intense than that: the three persons are even more unified than a family is.
-They’re not merely “made of the same stuff”, they’re almost more unified than we can imagine, such that (again) it’s correct to call the Father, Son, and Holy Spirit “one God”.
+Of course, a human family is not a perfect analogy for the Trinity.
+If you think of the Trinity as a family, you might think that “God” is less like a singular being and more like the name of a group of separate individuals, but that’s not correct.
+The Trinity is like a family, but it’s much more intense than that: the three persons are even more unified than a family is.
+They’re not merely “made of the same stuff.”
+They’re almost more unified than we can imagine, such that it’s correct to call the Father, Son, and Holy Spirit “one God.”
 If that doesn’t make sense completely, that’s okay.
-The full explanation is, as I mentioned, more technical, but for now it’s sufficient to say that a human family is a good analogy or starting place for understanding the nature of God as Trinity – and God as love.
+The full explanation is more technical, but for now it’s sufficient to say that a human family is a good analogy or starting place for understanding the nature of God as Trinity and God as love.

 Conclusion: Christian marriage as a reflection of God

-It is especially significant that this union is (ordinarily) life-giving: that the intense physical desire and passion that lovers feel for one another actually leads to the creation of new life (in the form of children) is a powerful image of God’s life-giving love for human beings, both in his creation of mankind in the first place but also his work to free mankind from death through his resurrection from the dead.
+It is significant that this union is (ordinarily) life-giving: the intense physical desire and passion that lovers feel for one another leads to the creation of new life in the form of children.
+The life-giving union of marriage is a powerful image of God’s life-giving love for human beings, both in his creation of mankind in the first place and his work to free mankind from death through his resurrection from the dead.

 Subscribe